dblodorn/npm-package-boilerplate/README.md

 # NPM PACKAGE BOILERPLATE

-Build a react package
+Build a react package... simple style.

+Your package code is located in the src directory.
+A simple react app to develop agains is set up in the example directory.

+1. Install dependencies:
+`yarn`

-run example:
+2. Run example:
-`sh example/run.sh`
+`yarn dev`